OpenNewsLabs/field-guide-security-training-newsroom/drafts/secure_drop.md

 Planning for Securedrop - how to get it, how to use it
 ======================================================

-**Overview:** SecureDrop is an anonymous whistleblowing tool, built on well-tested cryptographic technologies, and designed to provide its users with a high degree of protection from detection through Internet-based surveillance.
+## Overview FIX SecureDrop is an anonymous whistleblowing tool, built on
+well-tested cryptographic technologies, and designed to provide its users with a high degree of protection from detection through Internet-based surveillance.
 This lesson outlines organisational and